melzzkwok/goal/README.md

 **params: user_id,
         reward_id**

-if total reward point is enough to unlock the reward and if user have already unlock the reward.
+if total reward point is enough to unlock the reward or if user have already unlock the reward.
 ![redeemreward1](https://raw.githubusercontent.com/melzzkwok/goal/my-edit/screenshot/redeemreward1.PNG)

 if total reward point is not to unlock the reward.
 ![redeemreward2](https://raw.githubusercontent.com/melzzkwok/goal/my-edit/screenshot/redeemreward2.PNG)